 Do you offer emergency care?

 If you have a pet emergency while our office is open, please call us at 951-506-9600.
-If the emergency occurs outside of clinic hours, one of our personnel will provide you with clear, calm instructions on caring for your companion and what you should do next.
-If a trip to our clinic is required, we are prepared to meet any medical emergency that may arise, delivering critical care most efficiently and effectively possible.
+If the emergency occurs outside of hospital hours, one of our personnel will provide you with clear, calm instructions on caring for your companion and what you should do next.
+If a trip to our hospital is required, we are prepared to meet any medical emergency that may arise, delivering critical care most efficiently and effectively possible.
 We will do everything we can to bring the situation under control and increase the likelihood of a favorable outcome.

 Do you offer payment assistance?

 CareCredit: Unlike traditional pet financing or veterinary payment plans, the CareCredit credit card gives you the flexibility to use your card again and again for your pet’s procedures.
 Click here to learn more.

 ScratchPay: Get care for your pet now, pay later.
 Scratchpay provides pet parents with simple transparent payment plans.
 Click here to learn more.

 Trupanion: When your pet gets ill or injured, we want you to be able to focus on the health and well-being of your pet.
 Medical insurance can help you deal with unexpected veterinary expenses and provide your pet with the best medical care.
 Trupanion can cover a significant portion of your veterinary bill (up to 90% of eligible costs*) in minutes.
 With a Trupanion policy, our clients often pay only their part of the bill at checkout and leave the hospital without waiting for claim approvals and reimbursements.
 Click here to learn more.

 How can I take better care of my pet?

 The internet is a wealth of information – so much so that sometimes locating quality websites can be challenging.
 That’s why our staff has taken the time to find a few links to share with you that we think you’ll find helpful: